-If using mould oil to assist the release of the cast specimens, avoid the use of too much oil and ensure that the reference studs are kept dry and not coated with oil.
+If using mould oil as a release agent when casting the specimens, avoid the use of too much oil and ensure that the reference studs are kept dry and not coated with oil.

-Cast three test prisms from each concrete mix to be investigated, compacting the concrete into the moulds in two layers of equal depth using mechanical vibration or rodding, as appropriate (see Ch.
+Cast three test prisms from each concrete mix to be investigated, compacting the concrete into the moulds in two layers of equal depth using mechanical vibration or rodding, as appropriate (see Sect.
 4.7).
 Compact sufficiently but avoid excessive vibration, which may cause segregation.
 Strike off and finish the top surface of the prisms with a minimum of effort; do not continue finishing once a flat and even surface is produced.